jbjoeburns/AWS_CC/VPCs_and_subnets/VPCs.md

 #!/bin/bash

 # Export command, to find db
-export DB_HOST=mongodb://10.0.3.236:27017/posts
+export DB_HOST=mongodb://3.250.90.26:27017/posts

-# install app
+# move to app directory
 cd /home/ubuntu/app/app
+sudo systemctl restart nginx

+# install node (may not need this if using instance with it already installed)
-npm install
+sudo npm install

 # seed db
-node seeds/seed.js
+sudo node seeds/seed.js

-# install pm2
+# install pm2 (may not need this if using instance with it already installed)
 sudo npm install pm2 -g

 # kill, in case anything else is running